Smart Timing Synchronization for Small Data Transmission: TA Prediction

-We design our ML-aided \itaps~along similar lines as that of the ML-aided \itapx.
-We formulate the problem as a supervised ML regression task where a regressor uses one or more prior values of TA and RSRP and the current RSRP measured by the UE to estimate the TA at the new UE location, i.e.,
+We begin by presenting \itaps~that runs using a single prior TA value for predicting the current TA.
+We formulate the problem as a supervised ML regression task where a regressor uses the previous TA, the previously determined RSRP, and the current RSRP measured by the UE to estimate the TA at the new UE location, i.e.,

-Similar to the procedure shown in Section~\ref{sec:itapx}, we also scale the values of $P_{\rsrp, i, \text{dB}} $ as in~\eqref{eq:rsrp_scaling} before inputing the data into our regressors to account for possible environment mismatches.

 We use the least squares boosting (L2Boost) algorithm to train the regressor.
 L2Boost consolidates multiple weak learners into a strong learner by applying weak learners to weighted versions of the data with higher weights allocated to samples suffering greater inaccuracies in previous rounds~\cite[Ch.
 16]{murphy2012machine}.
 Additionally, it is also robust to over-fitting, which is particularly beneficial to our case of unrestricted training samples that we generate synthetically using established path-loss models.